peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note2>(2)</sup> For an exercise solved by the `RNDINT` pseudocode, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [**blog post by Johnny Chan**](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).
 In addition, M. O'Neill discusses various methods, both biased and unbiased, for generating random integers in a range with an RNG in a [**blog post from July 2018**](http://www.pcg-random.org/posts/bounded-rands.html).</small>

-<small><sup id=Note3>(3)</sup> A na&iuml;ve `RNDINTEXC` implementation often seen in certain languages like JavaScript is the idiom `floor(RNDU01OneExc()*maxExclusive)`.
+<small><sup id=Note3>(3)</sup> A na&iuml;ve `RNDINTEXC` implementation often seen in certain languages like JavaScript is the idiom `floor(Math.random()*maxExclusive)`, where `Math.random()` is any method that outputs an independent uniform random number in the interval \[0, 1\).
 However:

-1. Depending on how `RNDU01OneExc()` is implemented, this idiom can't choose from among all integers in its range or may bias some integers over others; this bias may or may not be negligible in a given application.
-For example, if `RNDU01OneExc()` is implemented as `RNDINT(255)/256`, not all numbers can "randomly" occur by this idiom with `maxExclusive` greater than 256.
+1. Depending on how `Math.random()` is implemented, this idiom can't choose from among all integers in its range or may bias some integers over others; this bias may or may not be negligible in a given application.
+For example, if `Math.random()` is implemented as `RNDINT(255)/256`, not all numbers can "randomly" occur by this idiom with `maxExclusive` greater than 256.
 2. Depending on the number format, rounding error can result in `maxExclusive` being returned in rare cases.
 A more robust implementation could use a loop to check whether `maxExclusive` was generated and try again if so.
-Where a loop is not possible, such as within an SQL query, the idiom above can be replaced with `min(floor(RNDU01OneExc() * maxExclusive, maxExclusive - 1))`.
+Where a loop is not possible, such as within an SQL query, the idiom above can be replaced with `min(floor(Math.random() * maxExclusive, maxExclusive - 1))`.
 Neither modification addresses item 1, however.

-If an application is concerned about these issues, it should treat the `RNDU01OneExc()` implementation (e.g., `Math.random()`) as the underlying RNG for `RNDINT` and implement `RNDINTEXC` through `RNDINT` instead.</small>
+If an application is concerned about these issues, it should treat the `Math.random()` implementation as the underlying RNG for `RNDINT` and implement `RNDINTEXC` through `RNDINT` instead.</small>

 <small><sup id=Note4>(4)</sup> Describing differences between SQL dialects is outside the scope of this document, but [**Flourish SQL**](http://flourishlib.com/docs/FlourishSQL) describes many such differences, including those concerning RNGs.</small>